khanhtkle/8-Week-SQL-Challenge/Case Study #3 - Foodie-Fi/Solutions/T-SQL/C. Challenge Payment Question.md

 <br>

 3. Create a table `annual_plans` from `trackers` table:
 - In this third table, our goal is to specify the timestamp when the customers initiate their annual subscriptions and when their subscription renewals take place.
-This operation closely mirrors the one with `monthly_plans` table and it will continue to establish the foundation for us to precisely calculate the customer's payments at a later stage.
+This operation closely mirrors the one with `monthly_plans` table and it will continue to establish the foundation for us to precisely calculate the customer's payments later.

 	- Establish the core by including the `customer_id`, `plan_id`, and `first_date`.